prasadDasari/SplitIo-POC/README.md

 ![Info-logs-OFF.png](assets/Info-logs-OFF.png)

 8. Switch the feature flag to ON in Split.io and test the application again to see the logging level change to DEBUG.
-## curl -G "http://localhost:8080/api/feature" --data-urlencode "userKey=user" --data-urlencode "featureName=drz_logging_level_flag"
+## curl -G "http://localhost:8080/api/feature" --data-urlencode "userKey=user" --data-urlencode "featureName=env_logging_level_flag"

 ![curl-debug-ON.png](assets/curl-debug-ON.png)